Types of health practitioners

 Finding a health professional who you can work with may depend on a number of things, including the approach they use and how comfortable you feel with the person.

-It can be useful to ask health professionals “What can you do for me?”
 Not everyone is right for you, and it’s important to get the right fit.
-The first one you see might not be right, so even though it’s hard to have to start again, it’s worth it to get one that feels right for you.
+The first health professional you see might not be right.
+When you first talk to a health professional, it can be useful to ask, “How can you help me?” or “What can you do for me?”.
+If you don’t like their answer, or if you’re not happy after the first session, you don’t have to stay with them.
+Even though it’s hard to have to start again, it’s worth it to find someone who you feel comfortable with.
 You can always ask your friends if they use someone who they would recommend.

-You can check if your health professional is a registered practitioner under the Health Practitioners Competence Assurance Act, which means they are recognised and regulated by a professional body.
+You can check if your health professional is a registered practitioner under the Health Practitioners Competence Assurance Act.
+Being a registered practitioner means they are recognised and regulated by a professional body.

 A visit to your family doctor or general practitioner (GP) is often the first step in getting help for physical or mental health problems.

-Your doctor can assess your symptoms and discuss with you what might be the best treatment option(s).
-You may be recommended medication and/or a talking therapy or be referred to someone else who has specialist knowledge.
+Your doctor can assess your symptoms and talk with you about what might be the best way for you to get treatment.
+That might mean taking medication, going to talking therapy or referring you to someone else who has specialist knowledge.

 Your doctor can also help you work out a self-help programme and keep an eye on your progress along the way